khofaai/component-file-generator/README.md

 Its name ?
 _
 ```
-if you type in next step is part two, the resulting component will be named NextStepUsPartTwo.
+if you type in "next step is part two", the resulting component will be named "NextStepIsPartTwo".

 # Instance